 • 4-6 broken pieces of cooked bacon.
 That’s right.
 Bacon!
 God’s way of telling us He loves us.
 I suppose you could add andouille sausage or exclude meat all together, but that would be sad.

 • 2 cups chopped fresh wild greens of choice.
 Think fresh nettles, dandelion greens, wild mustard greens, plantain (the herb, not the banana.
 Remove the strings), and/or minced chickweed.
 You might find these in your yard!

 • 1 cup shredded cheese of choice.
 I like to use cheddar, mozzarella and freshly grated Parmesan, peacause I’m cheesy that way.
 Sub with 3 tablespoons of nutritional yeast if you’re a dairy free friend.

 Mix together in a bowl and pour over quiche:

 • 4 beaten eggs – I use the eggs from my chickens, so I know they’re organic and fresh.
 The yolks are a nice dark orange.
 You know they’re better than store bought!

 • 1 cup milk – always raw organic in my house.

-• 1/2 teaspoon nettle salt.
+• 1/2 teaspoon nettle or any fresh herb salt.
 I use Himalayan pink mineral salt for added nutrition.
-See blog for fresh herb salt recipe.

 • 1/4 teaspoon white pepper